 Caltech has a department called Computation and Neural Systems.
 The focus of this department is to understand neuronal networks in the broadest way - from trying to understand the dynamics of networks of real biological neurons to creating simulations that have engineering applications in pattern recognition and classification.
 Taking courses from pioneers in neural computing such as Carver Mead, John Hopfield, and Christof Koch, was a gratifying experience for me.
 I took most of my courses from this department and got my Caltech degree in Engineering and Applied Science.

 Following graduation from college, I joined California Scientific Software, a small firm in the foothills of Northern California.
 California Scientific Software has been a world leader in neural computing software, with its prominent BrainMaker neural computing software product.
 The owner, Mark Lawrence, a brilliant programmer and an amateur physicist, taught me how to program - and I still make use of his design principles.

 I was until recently working remotely (as an independent software consultant in 2001, working on a variety of project types and using a variety of technologies.
 My most recent project as an independent consultant was for Tech urSelf, a California based start-up company.
 Tech urSelf had released an iPhone app called urWell, which allowed users to track their wellness over time across multiple dimensions.

-Then I was a co-founder and the Chief Technology Officer of Banyan Logic, a CRM and cloud services consulting firm based in Noida, India, and Virginia, USA.
+Then I was the Chief Technology Officer of Banyan Logic, a CRM and cloud services consulting firm based in Noida, India, and Virginia, USA.